-In the 2-Wire Interface mode, this pin is defining the master clock of the device (MCLK) and simultaneously as the serial clock (SCK) for the interface.
+In the 2-Wire Interface mode, this pin is defining the Master Clock (MCLK) of the device and the Serial Clock (SCK) for the interface, simultaneously.
 In this mode, the clock has to be provided continuously to ensure proper operation.
-See Section 7.0 "2-Wire Serial Interface Description" for more information and timing diagrams of the 2-Wire Interface protocol.
+See Section 7.0 "2-Wire Serial Interface Description" for more information and timing diagrams of the 2-wire interface protocol.